fegaeze/giveindia_challenge/README.md

 - The youtube link must be validated by the app for proper url format before adding to the queue.
 - The application should allow user to add a youtube link to the playlist and start playing from the playlist first in first out.
 - Sync different versions of the application.
 If the application is open across two tabs, both must be in sync for all activities.
 For e.g adding/removing/forwarding a video on any one, should update both of them.

+### Todo
+- Refactor
+- When playlist finishes, set player to "off"
+- User should be able to reorder the list items
+- Handle Errors
+- Beg Victor to do a code review